finanalyst/collection/README.md

 ![github-tests-passing-badge](https://github.com/finanalyst/collection/actions/workflows/test.yaml/badge.svg)
 # Raku Collection Module
 >
-> **Description** A subroutine to collect content files written in Rakudoc (aka POD6).
+> **Description** Software to collect content files written in Rakudoc (aka POD6) and render them in a chosen format.
+Extensive use is made of plugins to customise the rendering.
 A distinction is made between the Rakudoc files for the main content (sources) and the Rakudoc files that describe the whole collection of sources (mode-sources), eg. the landing page (index.html) of a website, or the Contents page of the same sources in book form.
-The collection process is in stages at the start of which plugins (Raku programs) can be added that transform intermediate data or add templates, or add new Pod::Blocks for the rendering.
+The collection process is in stages at the start of which plugin callables (Raku programs) can be added that transform intermediate data or add templates, or add new Pod::Blocks for the rendering.

 > **Author** Richard Hainsworth aka finanalyst